GoSecure/xxe-workshop/codelabs/index.md

 #### http: protocol

-Nothing suprising here.
+Nothing surprising here.
 You can trigger GET request to HTTP service.
 While it can be a starting point for Server Side Request Forgery (SSRF), the response is not likely to be readable.
 Most webpages are not perfectly XML valid.

 Example:
  - `https://192.168.0.150:8000/`
  - `https://localhost/phpMyAdmin/`

 :negative
-`https://169.254.169.254/latest/user-data` AWS metadta URLs now require a special header.
-It is unlikely that you will be able to access it with an XXE.
+`https://169.254.169.254/latest/user-data` AWS metadata URLs now require a special header.
+It is unlikely that you will be able to access it with XXE.

 #### ftp: protocol